samestrin/url-shortening-api-netlify-supabase/README.md

 ## **Deploy and Test**

-1. Deploy: Deploy to Netlify.<br/><br/>Configure Environment Variables: Create a `.env` file in the project root and define `SUPABASE_URL` and `SUPABASE_ANON_KEY` with your Supabase project credentials.
+1. Deploy: Deploy to Netlify.

+2. Configure Environment Variables: Create a `.env` file in the project root and define `SUPABASE_URL` and `SUPABASE_ANON_KEY` with your Supabase project credentials.
 Optionally set `URL_BASE` to your hostname (example: https://frwrd.ing/).

-2. Test: Visit /count to see the number of URLs stored in your database.
+3. Test: Visit /count to see the number of URLs stored in your database.

 ## Endpoints